mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 >
 > Receive payments with Pix

-You can receive immediate payment with Pix from any bank or digital wallet using QR or payment code.
+You can receive payment immediately with Pix from any bank or digital wallet using QR code or payment code.

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prerequisite
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get a Pix key